ecomplus/client/README.md

     EcomIo.getProduct('COD1', callback)

 ### getProductBySku(sku, callback)
-It is a method to get a Product by your sku
+Similar to `getProduct` but here you pass the product sku instead of id

 #### Arguments
 |  Name  | Type |